Spirit-Filled Church Services

 KJV: ...hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
 Let all things be done unto edifying.

 • Or, summarized: worship ...
-Word ... and gifts of the Holy Spirit.
-Let’s see how these three elements contribute powerfully to biblical, Spirit-filled, Pentecostal church services as in the bible days.
+God's Word ... and gifts of the Holy Spirit.
+Let’s see how these three elements contribute powerfully to biblical, Spirit-filled, Pentecostal church services as in the Bible days.

-•• Spirit-led, Spirit-filled worship is just that — songs of praise or thanksgiving to God.
+- •• Spirit-led, Spirit-filled worship of God is just that — songs of praise or thanksgiving to God.

 Ephesians 5:18-20 ...be filled with the Spirit.
 Speak to one another with psalms, hymns, and spiritual songs.
 Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.

 - •• Spirit-filled people worship God in “psalms, hymns, and spiritual songs”.
 These words are three ways of saying essentially the same thing.